nwnxee/unified/Plugins/SQL/Migration_Guide.md

 ### Multi-Platform Support

-There is a function to retrieve the specfic database type to enable multi-platform support through conditional logic.
+There is a function to retrieve the specific database type to enable multi-platform support through conditional logic.

 ```cpp
 void main()